 Soon after Pockridge’s debut other musicians started playing the musical glasses.
 Anne Ford (1732–1824) was a glass music performer, well known in London, and the first to publish a ‘method’ on how to play them.
 German musician and composer Christoph W. Glück was known to be a virtuoso glass player before becoming famous for his operas and, trying to catch the public eye, he ambitiously declared he was able to perform anything that could be done on a violin or harpsichord.

 During the same years Benjamin Franklin attended a glass music recital in London.
 He was most astonished by the celestial sounds of the instrument and came up with an idea to improve the instrument.
 With the help of a skillful glass maker he made a set of glass bowls that could nest inside each other and spin around on a rod.
-With this system the rims were very close to each other allowing to play more notes simultaneously.
+This way the player only needed to touch the spinning bowls, the rims were very close to each other allowing to play more notes simultaneously.
 It was called the “glass harmonica”, created in 1761 its one of Franklin’s many inventions.

 By the end of the 18th century glass music gained popularity all around Europe.
 Mozart, Beethoven, Tchaikovsky and other famous composers wrote music for the glass harmonica, however these glass instruments suddenly disappeared in the beginning of the 19th century.
 Musicians probably focused more on orchestral instruments, once symphony orchestras started playing in large concert halls, chamber music was not so popular anymore and the sound of glass instruments was just not loud enough.